norman/babosa/README.md

 #### Less Aggressive Unicode Transliteration

-Stringex uses an agressive Unicode to ASCII mapping which outputs gibberish for almost anything but Western European langages.
+Stringex uses an agressive Unicode to ASCII mapping which outputs gibberish for almost anything but Western European langages and Mandarin Chinese.
 Babosa supports only languages for which fluent speakers have provided transliterations, to ensure that the output makes sense to users.

-#### Better Locale Support

-Recent versions of Stringex support locale-specific transliterations, but include no built-in support for any languages.
-Babosa works out of the box for most European languages and is easy to extend if your language is not supported.

 #### Unicode Support